arian1123/TwitterEmotionIntensity/Final System/README.md

 **Stage 3 regression/classification:**

-In this stage, we use the following regressors/classifiers: 1) Support vector machine (regressor and classifier) of sklearn.
+1. In this stage, we use the following regressors/classifiers: 1) Support vector machine (regressor and classifier) of sklearn.
 2) Multi-layer Perceptron (regressor and classifier) of sklearn.
-3)Gradient Boosting (regressor and classifier) of sklearn.

-We perform 10-fold cross validation on the training dataset.
+3)Gradient Boosting (regressor and classifier) of sklearn, to perform 10-fold cross validation on the training dataset.

+2. Then we print out the averaged evaluations from the above 10-fold cross validation and record them in Regression_Results.xlsx.
 The evaluation metric for regression task is Pearson correlation and Spearman correlation, for classification task is Pearson correlation.
 Note our main focus is on the regression task.

 ## To Run the System: